Google Shared Drives

 - Certain actions that can be done in Google Drive, such as folder level sharing, reduction of access, etc. are not available within shared drives.

-- Offline access to files from shared drives is only available with Google File Stream.
+- Offline access to files from shared drives is only available with Google Drive for desktop (formerly File Stream).

 - Naming Conventions - Since shared drives are not automatically associated with a department, college, or group, you may want to adopt a naming convention that includes a unit identifier.
 For example: